Person776/animals-cnn-classifier/README.md

 # animals-cnn-classifier
 Install requirements\
-Run predict.py to perform inference using a pre-trained bot\
+Run predict.py to perform inference using a pre-trained network\
 Go to predict -> labels.csv to view results\
-Bot was trained with a dataset of random images of cats and dogs not included in this repository\
+Net was trained with a dataset of random images of cats and dogs not included in this repository